-When I lived on the border for 10 years, I began visiting Edinburgh regularly for work, study, culture and leisure, so moving here in 2018 felt like a natural transition to a place I had grown to love.
-Maps on my blog are courtesy of Viewranger & Ordnance Survey.
-Routes are usually made available to download on Viewranger or Outdoor Active, and videos are available on YouTube when resources allow.
+When I lived on the border for 10 years, I began visiting Edinburgh regularly for shopping, work, study, culture and leisure, so moving here in 2018 felt like a natural transition to a place I had grown to love.
+Routes are presently available for download on Viewranger and Outdooractive, and videos are available on YouTube when resources allow.

-Because of the Covid lockdowns I began to explore some short local walks within and around Edinburgh.
-These walks can be found on my City Strolls page and would suit anyone who wants to get out.
+Because of the recent lockdowns, I began to explore some shorter local walks within Edinburgh.
+These walks can be found on my City Strolls page and would suit anyone who just wants to get out of the house avoiding busy roads.
+In this section are some longer, more adventurous walks.
+I look forward to filling this section when the restrictions end.

 Powderhall to Cramond Brig.
 Linear (6.25 miles)

-Arthur’s Seat via the Radical Road Circular (1.4 miles) Now closed
+Arthur’s Seat via the Radical Road Circular.
+Presently closed

 Powderhall to Cramond Brig